IKQR/IKQR/EXPERIENCE.md

 **Project**: NDA E-learning platform

 **Description**: The e-learning platform supports various learning processes and helps schools find the right teachers for educators.
 We created a website from scratch.
-Technologies: .NET, EF, DB, SQL, Angula, Azure

 **Technologies**: .NET 6, EF, DB, SQL, Angular, Azure